The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

-where $C_n$ is defined in \eqref{Cn} for $n\geq 1$ and $C_0$ is now just the set of $(\alpha, L)$ with $L\in\alpha$. \\ However, as in subsection \ref{firstapp}, we still have to take the quotient of \eqref{morphismsteich2} by an appropriate equivalence relation to obtain the set of morphisms.
-The crucial remark to do that is given by
+where $C^{adj}_n$ is defined as the subset of adjacent elements of \eqref{Cn} for $n\geq 1$ and $C^{adj}_0$ is just the set of $(\alpha, L)$ with $L\in\alpha$. \\ However, as in subsection \ref{firstapp}, we still have to take the quotient of \eqref{morphismsteich2} by an appropriate equivalence relation to obtain the set of morphisms.
+The crucial remark to do that is to notice that there is a natural map $\Psi$ from \eqref{morphismsteich2} into $\DK$ which sends an element $(x,\alpha,\beta,L,g)$ onto